brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter.md

 - Occupies the entire area of its parent (when there is no child)
 - But a Container only occupies the size of the child (when there is a child)
 - Only one child
-- Change its styling using docoration property
+- Change its styling using decoration property

 <br>